trueos/pcbsd/src-qt5/docs/introduction.rst

 * The :menuselection:`View --> Vulnerabilities` and :menuselection:`View --> Base updates history` have been added to :ref:`Update Manager`.

+* An end-of-life notice has been added to the output of the :command:`pc-updatemanager` command to assist the administrator in making upgrade decisions.

 * To save clutter in the boot menu when multiple boot environments exist, only the default boot environment and a link to the "Boot Environment Menu" appear.
 Click the
   "Boot Environment Menu" entry to see the complete list of available boot entries.
 Figures 8.4b and 8.4c provide example screenshots.